Viettranni/Youtube-Downloads/README.md

 - Modify the python script to include the Path to your own Folder!

-Rune the following command in your Terminal:
+Run the following command in your Terminal:

 1. pip install pytube